sreeja200410/Frontend/README.md

-# App Lab - Frontend Project 🌐
+# Frontend Project 🌐

-This is a simple and clean *App Lab UI* created using only *HTML* and *CSS*.
+This is a simple and clean *jigar UI* created using only *HTML* and *CSS*.
 The project focuses on structuring content and styling it using modern CSS techniques to create a responsive, visually appealing landing page.

 ## 🔧 Tech Stack